dejusselm/loove-project/README.md

     docker compose up --build

+## Stopping docker containers
+Still while being at the root of the project, type the following in the terminal :

+    docker compose down

 ## Add a file named '.env' to the root of the project (next to the docker files)
 .env file example ( you can copy and paste the following ):